 You can also call us for free on 0808 808 00 00 to speak to a welfare rights adviser or a cancer support specialist.

 Your local library may have books about organisations that provide grants.
 One such book is A guide to grants for individuals in need, published by the Directory of Social Change.

 Prescriptions are free in Scotland, Wales and Northern Ireland.

 In England, people with cancer and some long-term conditions can also get free prescriptions.
-You need to apply for an exemption certificate by collecting an FP92A form from your GP surgery or specialist.
+You need to apply for an exemption certificate by collecting an FP92A form from your GP surgery.

 There may be other things to sort out, such as bank accounts and pensions.

 Your bank accounts will be frozen when you die.
 This means money can only be taken out if the person carrying out the instructions in your will transfers it.
 It is their job to tell the bank that you have died.

 If you have a joint bank account with another person such as a partner, any money left in the account belongs to them.
 But in Scotland, any money you put into a joint account still belongs to you when you die.
 It then becomes part of your estate.

 You can nominate someone as your beneficiary using a legal nomination form provided by your pension scheme.
 This means that whatever is left in your pension when you die may pass directly to them.
 This depends on the terms and conditions of your pension scheme.
 Make sure your pension provider has up-to-date details of your beneficiary.
 If you have more than one pension, tell all your providers.